-Airplanes were always very important for me.
-Not that I am for climate pollution or fly business class, but because when I watched them fly high in the sky from my classroom, office, car, or where ever I happened to be, it meant freedom to me.
-Freedom to chose your destination.
+Airplanes were always very important to me.
+Not that I am pro-climate pollution, but because when I watched them fly high in the sky from my classroom, office, car, or where ever I happened to be, it meant freedom to me.
+Freedom to choose your destination.
 Freedom to get into an airplane and just fly wherever you want to go.
-I always imagined who is sitting in that particular plane, where they come from, where they go, what they did and so on.
-I also played a game with myself or others around me, guessing where this plane is flying to.
-The adventures they take or did take.
-Strangers in a strange land, maybe so long that they aren't strangers anymore.
-Maybe that's why I love airports so much, so many different nations meet there, and it doesn't matter where you come from.
+I always imagined who is sitting in that particular plane, where they come from, where they go, what they did, and so on.
+I also played a game guessing where this plane is flying to.
+The adventures they are about to take or already took.
+Strangers in a strange land, maybe so long that they weren't strangers anymore...
+Maybe that's why I love airports so much, so many different nations meet there, and it doesn't matter where you come from or where you go.

 Today, it changed.

 Friends are afraid the greet each other.
 Family members who haven’t seen each other for weeks and months are afraid to hug each other.
 Social distancing.
 My logical brain understands why we need to do that, but my emotional side doesn’t.
-My grandparents haven’t seen my wife and me for more then two months.
-As we came back with one of the last airplanes, we’ve self-isolated before we went to my family but still… there where once has been hugs, kisses and handshakes, is now a sort-of cold greeting from distance.
-My grandparents where afraid to come to near to us and it was really painful to witness, see and feel their pain caused by their decision.
+My grandparents haven’t seen my wife and me for more than two months.
+We came back with one of the last airplanes, we’ve self-isolated before we went to my family but still… there, where once has been hugs, kisses, and handshakes, is now a sort-of cold greeting from distance.
+My grandparents were afraid to come near to us and it was really painful to witness, see and feel their pain caused by their and our decision.

-I am not here to comment the decisions by the government but has anybody thought what this will cause to our social life?
-Locals in foreign countries are getting aggressive to foreigners aka fellow human beings.
-Where once people loved to connect, now they are being forced to disconnect.
+I am not here to comment on the decisions by the government but has anybody thought about what this will cause to our social life?
+Locals in foreign countries are getting aggressive to foreigners, to fellow human beings.
+Where once people loved to connect, they are being forced to disconnect.

 Let’s pray and hope this will end soon and people around the world will come together like they never have before.